Tropical symmetries of cluster algebras: Introduction

 where $\pi$ is the permutation which reverses the order of the entries of a g-vector.
 This conjecture has an interesting corollary: there exists a seed whose set of g-vectors consists precisely of the negatives of the standard unit vectors (recall that the g-vectors of the initial cluster variables are the unit vectors).
 Indeed, starting from an initial seed and applying $\theta \circ \tau$ to the g-vectors of the initial cluster variables produces such a seed, as follows from the identity $\theta\tau({\bf g}(b)) = - {\bf g}(b)^\pi$.

 We introduce the concepts of unstable fixed points and stable fixed points of quasi-automorphisms of cluster algebras.
-For the Grassmannian cluster algebras $\CC[\Gr(4,8)]$ and $\CC[\Gr(3,9)]$, we conjecture that all unstable fixed points correspond to cluster monomials.
 Furthermore, we conjecture that for any $(k,n)$, all stable fixed points are prime non-real elements in the dual canonical basis of $\CC[\Gr(k,n)]$; see Conjecture \ref{conj:stable fixed points and unstable fixed points prime elements and cluster variables}.

 Recently, Sakamoto \cite{Sak25} classified simple modules that are simultaneously real and imaginary in certain module categories of quantum affine algebras arising in monoidal categorifications of cluster algebras of affine type.
 These include, in particular, the cluster algebras $\CC[\Gr(3,9)]$ and $\CC[\Gr(4,8)]$.
 To the best of our knowledge, the classification of imaginary prime modules in the categories arising from monoidal categorifications of cluster algebras, including the categories considered in \cite{Sak25}, remains open.